afranken/jmeter-analysis-maven-plugin/README.md

 JMeter Result Analysis Plugin
 ======================

-A Maven plugin that parses JMeter result XML files and generates detailed reports with charts
+A Maven plugin that parses [JMeter][2] result XML files and generates detailed reports with charts

+Can be used in combination with the [JMeter Maven Plugin][1] that is developed by the same authors

 Features
 --------
 * Text and HTML output of certain statistics (minimum, maximum, average, standard deviation, quantiles) for response duration and response size
-* Output is rendered with Freemarker and can be customized
+* Output is rendered with [Freemarker][4] and can be customized
 * Chart containing request duration and average of all requests
 * CSV file containing durations of all response (by URL)
 * CSV file containing sizes of all responses (by URL)
 * Statistics and charts can be generated per request group.
 Request groups are defined by URL patterns.
-* Download of resources from remote systems for the JMeter execution interval
+* Download of resources from remote systems for the [JMeter][2] execution interval

 Usage Example
 -------------